 Consider diversifying your proceeds.
 Depending on the market and economy, you may want to invest in mutual funds, real estate, or money market accounts.
+You may also want to invest in stocks; if you’re in UK, you should ask around for the best online stock broker uk.
 If you received stocks in the sale of your business, work with your financial planner or stock broker to determine a stock strategy.
 Take these actions to protect your money as soon as possible, so that your proceeds last well into the future.

 Consider Tax Implications